 “DOCJT is not only a leader in training, but also professionalism, and this program demonstrates the department’s unwavering commitment to serving those who serve us,” said Kentucky Justice Secretary John Tilley, during a press conference announcing the program.
 “Educating Heroes will provide lifelong benefits for recruits and a powerful incentive to help law enforcement agencies attract new talent in our competitive economy.”

 Secretary Tilley said close to 300 recruits go through the academy each year on their way to becoming law enforcement officers.
-The initiative is a way to invigorate recruitment and retention of law enforcement officers across Kentucky.
+The initiative is a way to invigorate the recruitment and retention of law enforcement officers across Kentucky.

 The initiative also led to a partnership between BCTC and University of the Cumberlands allowing students to have a direct path to a degree beyond the associate’s level.